Treatment for glioma (astrocytoma)

 Low grade astrocytomas

-Surgery is the most important treatment for most low grade astrocytomas.
-Your surgeon will remove all or as much of the tumour as possible - this is known as debulking.
-Any remaining tumour may then be treated with radiotherapy and possibly chemotherapy.
+Your surgeon will remove all or as much of the tumour as possible – this is known as debulking.
+Any remaining tumour may then be treated with radiotherapy or possibly chemotherapy.
 Or your doctor may suggest keeping these treatments in reserve so you can have them if the tumour starts to grow again and causes symptoms.

 High grade astrocytomas

 This group of gliomas includes anaplastic astrocytomas (grade 3) and glioblastoma multiforme (grade 4).
-You are most likely to have surgery to remove as much of the tumour as possible, followed by radiotherapy for a few weeks.
+You are most likely to have surgery to remove as much of the tumour as possible, followed by radiotherapy for a few weeks, sometimes with chemotherapy.
 The treatment aims to try to control the tumour for as long as possible.
-If you are not fit enough to have a long course of radiotherapy you may be offered a shorter course to treat symptoms.
-Some people have chemotherapy after surgery, and during or after radiotherapy if they are well enough to cope with the treatment.
+If you are not fit enough to have a long course of radiotherapy you may be offered a shorter course to treat symptoms or occasionally chemotherapy on its own.

 Brain stem glioma